SLM-Audio/mostly-harmless/docs/FXPluginTutorial.md

 [3] We create our `Engine` class, passing it a downcast-to-user-state of `sharedState`.

+[4] We return true from `hasGui()`.
+In the case of a headless plugin, we can return false here, and return a nullptr from `createEditor`.

-[4] We create our `Editor` class, passing it a downcast-to-user-state of `sharedState`.
+[5] We create our `Editor` class, passing it a downcast-to-user-state of `sharedState`.

-[5] Finally, we call a macro to register this `PluginEntry` class with the framework.
+[6] Finally, we call a macro to register this `PluginEntry` class with the framework.
 Internally this defines a free function, `createPluginEntry`, which returns our user `PluginEntry` type.
 The internal framework class then uses its hooks to create `SharedState`, `Engine` and `Editor` classes, and forwards relevant function calls to the appropriate places within there classes.